ahofmeister/hibernate-validor-reproducer/README.md

 # Reproduce

-Run `run.sh`, it returns the id with null but should throw validation errors.
+Run `run.sh`.

+It should throw constraint violation errors, because the first name of the customer (nested in the order process) is null.
+But apparenetly the validation does not kick in.